ohs considerations or whs risks for christmas parties or office parties

 7. Supervise!

-Someone should be nominated to monitor health and safety hazards such as wet floors, loose cables, behaviour, and manage incidents that may occur during the event.
-Is there a first aid officer, or emergency warden nominated?
+Someone should be nominated to monitor the health and safety of the Work Christmas Party hazards such as wet floors, loose cables, behaviour, and manage incidents that may occur during the event.
+Is there a first aid officer or emergency warden nominated?
 Supervision should include monitoring the controls identified within your pre-event health and safety risk assessment.

 8. Debrief